 Clinical laboratory stewardship encompasses both patient safety—with its emphasis on choosing the right test and interpreting it correctly—and financial responsibility.
-CLN managing editor Bill Malone interviewed Jane Dickerson, PhD, director of reference laboratory services and associate director of clinical chemistry at Seattle Children’s Hospital, and Brian Jackson, MD, vice president and chief medical informatics officer at ARUP Laboratories about this emerging concept.
+CLN managing editor Bill Malone interviewed Jane Dickerson, PhD, director of reference laboratory services and associate director of clinical chemistry at Seattle Children’s Hospital, and Brian Jackson, MD, MS, vice president and chief medical informatics officer at ARUP Laboratories about this emerging concept.
 Both are members of Patient-centered Laboratory Utilization Guidance Services (PLUGS), a multi-center collaboration aimed at improving laboratory test ordering, retrieval, interpretation, and reimbursement.
 PLUGS commissioned the National Committee for Laboratory Stewardship.
 There are 10 members on the committee from seven academic institutions representing reference laboratories, health systems, and pediatrics.
 Dickerson and Jackson are two of the co-authors of a recent article about this topic in The Journal of Applied Laboratory Medicine (doi: 10.1373/jalm.2017.023606).

 Transforming “utilization review” into “stewardship” sounds provocative.
 What is the motivation behind this rebranding, or are these terms actually separate things?

 Dickerson: Utilization management, and the related term utilization review, have been the traditional words used to describe a health system’s efforts to ensure the right patient is receiving the right test at the right time—and at the right cost.
 The same term is used by third-party payers.